MarianaCLages/RCOMP/doc/sprint3/planning.md

 #### Example: ####
   * 1111111 - Structured cable design for building A, floors 2 and 3
-  * 2222222 - Structured cable design for building B, floors 0 and 1
-  * 3333333 - VLAN devices configuration for building C
   * 4444444 - IPv4 addressing and routing configurations for building D
   * 5555555 - Network access policies enforcement for building X
   * 6666666 - Network application Z development